LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/creating-and-parsing-prompts.md

 ## Required Output: ORDERS_JSON

-All trade instructions must be returned inside a single JSON block labeled `ORDERS_JSON`.
+All trade instructions must be returned inside a single JSON block.

 The block must contain an `orders` array.
 Each element in the array represents one order.